Dockum Group: Stratigraphy

 Lehman (1994) advocated a simplified stratigraphy of up to five geologic formations.
-The basal unit is the Santa Rosa Sandstone, a braided stream channel-related facies.
+According to his system, the basal unit is the Santa Rosa Sandstone, a braided stream channel-related facies.
 The Santa Rosa is overlain by the Tecovas Formation (and its New Mexican equivalent, the Garita Creek Formation), which is dominated by overbank (distal floodplain) deposits with lenses of channel-deposits.
 Minor lacustrine deposits also occur.
 The Trujillo Sandstone, channel-deposits, and Cooper Canyon Formation (also known as the Bull Canyon Formation), overbank deposits with minor channel and lacustrine deposits, are separated from the Santa Rosa-Tecovas by an unconformity.
 In eastern New Mexico, the Redonda Formation overlies the Cooper Canyon Formation.
 The Redonda has gradational eastward transition into the upper Cooper Canyon Formation.

 The Santa Rosa-Tecovas sequence has sediments made up of clasts derived from the north, northeast, and east of the Dockum, very similar to clasts found in the lower Chinle.
 However, the Trujillo-Cooper Canyon sequence's sediments are derived from the Ouachita orogenic belts of the Marathon Uplift.

 The Dockum Group in extreme northeastern New Mexico is divided four formations.
 These are, in ascending stratigraphic order, the Baldy Hill Formation, a mudstone with coarse-grained sandstone lenses; the Travesser Formation, a reddish-brown siltstone and sandstone with some conglomerate lenses; the Sloan Canyon Formation, a red to pale green mudstone with sandstone lenses; and the Sheep Pen Sandstone, a light brown, thinly bedded sandstone.
 This region is structurally separated from the Dockum Group exposures to the south by the Sierra Grande arch.